nervosys/AutonomySim/docs/apis_upgrading.md

-# Upgrading API Client Code
+# Upgrading APIs

 There have been several API changes in AutonomySim v1.2 that we hope removes inconsistency, adds future extensibility and presents cleaner interface.
 Many of these changes are however *breaking changes* which means you will need to modify your client code that talks to AutonomySim.

-## Quicker Way
+## A Quicker Way

-While most changes you need to do in your client code are fairly easy, a quicker way is simply to take a look at the example code such as [Hello Drone](https://github.com/nervosys/AutonomySim/tree/main/PythonClient//multirotor/hello_drone.py)or [Hello Car](https://github.com/nervosys/AutonomySim/tree/main/PythonClient//car/hello_car.py) to get gist of changes.
+While most changes you need to do in your client code are fairly easy, a quicker way is simply to take a look at the example code such as [Hello Drone](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//multirotor/hello_drone.py)or [Hello Car](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//car/hello_car.py) to get gist of changes.

-## Importing AutonomySim
+## Importing `AutonomySim`

 Instead of this: